pytorch/xla/TROUBLESHOOTING.md

 ## XLA Tensor Quirks

 1. **XLA tensor internals are opaque.** XLA tensors always appear to be contiguous and without storage.
 Networks should not try to check the strides of XLA tensors.

-1. **XLA tensors should be moved to the CPU before saving them.** XLA tensors lose their view relationships, if any, when saved.
-When loaded they are placed back on the device they were saved from, but if this device is unavailable the load will fail.
-Moving XLA tensors to the CPU before saving them preserves views and lets you decide which device(s) to put loaded tensors on.
+1. **XLA tensors should be moved to the CPU before saving them.** Saving XLA tensors directly causes them to be loaded back on the device(s) they were saved from.
+If a device is unavailable at load time then the load will fail.
+Moving XLA tensors to the CPU before saving them lets you decide which device(s) to put the loaded tensors on.
+This is necessary if you want to load the tensors on a machine without XLA devices.
+Care should be taken moving the XLA tensors to the CPU before saving them, however, as moving tensors across device types does not preserve view relationships.
+Instead, views should be reconstructed as necessary after the tensors are loaded.

 1. **Copying an XLA Tensor with Python's copy.copy returns a deep copy, not a shallow copy**.
 Use a view of an XLA tensor to get a shallow copy of it.